FunctionCalling/FunctionCalling-MacPaw-OpenAI/README.md

 # FunctionCalling-MacPaw-OpenAI

 This library simplifies the integration of the [FunctionCalling](https://github.com/fumito-ito/FunctionCalling) macro into [MacPaw/OpenAI](https://github.com/MacPaw/OpenAI).
-By using this library, you can directly generate `Tool` objects from Swift native functions, which can then be specified as FunctionCalling when invoking VertexAI.
+By using this library, you can directly generate `Tool` objects from Swift native functions, which can then be specified as FunctionCalling when invoking OpenAI.

 ## Usage